Podcast Sponsorship ROI Case Studies and Examples (2026)

 Return on investmentFirst-month positive; 11.3× after full 90-day conversion window

-If you control multiple audience touchpoints beyond just podcast, bundle them into integrated packages.
+If you control multiple audience touchpoints beyond just the podcast, bundle them into integrated packages.
 Sponsors consistently pay 30 to 50% more for multi-channel creator campaigns versus podcast-only placements because message repetition across channels drives better recall, higher trust, and stronger conversion than any single touchpoint delivers alone.

-Niche Positioning Premium $1,500/mo
+Niche Positioning Premium

-Downloads1,800/episode (30-day avg)
+Downloads: 1,800/episode (30-day avg)

-AudienceE-commerce email marketers (50K+ lists)
+Audience: E-commerce email marketers (50K+ lists)

-SponsorEmail deliverability platform
+Sponsor: Email deliverability platform

 The audience was so precisely defined that competing advertising inventory essentially didn’t exist.
 Broad marketing podcasts reached general marketers who might never touch email strategy; e-commerce podcasts reached store owners who often delegate email to agencies.
 This show reached the exact person who would evaluate, recommend, and purchase a deliverability solution.
 Targeting precision eliminated wasted impressions entirely, justifying $1,500 monthly on only 1,800 downloads, roughly $42 CPM, well above standard podcast rates in marketing.